 2. Prepare Cost Reports in Advance

 One of the main benefits of using Function Point to manage your projects is its ability to output reports that give incredible insights that you can use to run an operations meeting.
 The whole point of tracking expenses and time is to have greater insight into the profitability, or lack thereof, of your jobs.
-For my company, Clum Creative, a corporate video production company, we use the “Gross Profit Analysis” to essentially serve as a meeting agenda.
+For my company, Clum Creative, a corporate video production company, we use the “Gross Profit Analysis” to essentially serve as an operations meeting agenda.

-Using these reports are important, but by the time the meeting starts, it’s too late to run the report, it should be printed in advance and handed to each meeting attendee so it can be referenced.
+Using these reports is important, but by the time the meeting starts, it’s too late to run the report, it should be printed in advance and handed to each meeting attendee so it can be referenced.

 Here are some tips on how Function Point can be utilized to help with the running of a smooth operations meeting:

 3. Set the Meeting Earlier Than You Want It to Start

-If your meeting is set to start at 9, chances are, between people stumbling in a few minutes late and trying to quiet all the side conversations, it’s really starting at 9:10.
-In order to keep the day moving, schedule the meeting for 15 minutes before you actually want to it to start.
+If your operational meeting is set to start at 9, chances are, between people stumbling in a few minutes late and trying to quiet all the side conversations, it’s really starting at 9:10.
+In order to keep the day moving, schedule the meeting for 15 minutes before you actually want it to start.

 In addition to doing this, setting a serious tone and culture around start times will help increase productivity.
 If your company has been plagued with a culture of tardiness, here’s a resource for working on reversing it.